Hierarchical Side-Tuning for Vision Transformers: Introduction

-We conduct comprehensive experiments on HST, including 19 vision recognition tasks of VTAB-1k, object detection, instance segmentation and semantic segmentation.
-Overall, HST achieves state-of-the-art (SOTA) performance compared to existing PETL methods with comparable trainable parameters.
-In comparison to full fine-tuning method, HST exhibited a significant performance improvement of 14.4\% (76.0\% vs. 65.6\%) in terms of average Top-1 accuracy on VTAB-1K with merely 0.78M trainable parameters.
-Furthermore, our HST outperformed other PETL methods by a substantial margin and achieve performance levels closest to full fine-tuning method on COCO~\citep{lin2014microsoft} and ADE20K~\citep{zhou2017scene} for dense prediction tasks.
+We conduct comprehensive experiments on HST, spanning image classification, object detection, instance segmentation and semantic segmentation.
+Overall, HST achieves state-of-the-art (SOTA) performance compared to existing PETL methods with fewer trainable parameters.
+When compared to the full fine-tuning method, HST exhibited a significant performance improvement of 10.5\% (76.1\% vs. 65.6\%) in terms of average Top-1 accuracy on VTAB-1K~\cite{zhai2019large}, with merely 0.78M trainable parameters.
+Furthermore, our HST outperformed other PETL methods by a substantial margin and achieve comparable performance to full fine-tuning method on MS COCO~\cite{lin2014microsoft} and ADE20K~\cite{zhou2017scene} testdev benchmarks for dense prediction tasks.